qbcsm/qbcsm.github.io/content/_index.md

       text: |
         <br>

-        The **Quantum Beams & Computation for Sustainable Materials** group is primarily focused on the use and development of neutron-based techniques to improve our knowledge of energy materials.
+        Based in the Materials Physics Center in Donostia San Sebastián, we are focused on the use and development of neutron-based and computation techniques to improve our knowledge of energy materials

   - block: markdown
     content: